KESTIO

 2- Get approval for a contact request on LinkedIn

-- Ask yourself the right questions before writing a message: what problems this person may be experiencing, what could help them produce more value for their own customers, help them in their day-to-day life...
+• Ask yourself the right questions before writing a message: what problems might this person encounter, what could help them produce more value for their own clients, help them in their daily life...

-Contact request accepted?
-The job's not over yet.
+The contact request is accepted?
+The work is not finished.
 On the contrary!
-Once you've "connected" via your network or InMail, the last thing you want to do is contact the newly added person in an intrusive way.
+Once "connected" via your network or via an InMail, you must not contact the newly added person intrusively.

-Quietly build your relationship by helping your new contact and providing value, focused on their objectives, not yours.
+Build your relationship steadily by helping your new contact and providing them with value, focused on their objectives, not yours.

-Suggest a white paper, a customer testimonial, something relevant to read.
-This is where marketing managers have a key role to play alongside sales, providing well thought-out communication elements to ensure that contacts gleaned from LinkedIn enter the engagement funnel in the best possible way.
+Offer them a white paper, a customer testimonial, or a relevant article.
+This is where marketing managers have a key role to play alongside sales representatives, by providing well-thought-out communication materials so that the contacts gleaned on LinkedIn enter the engagement funnel in the best possible way.

-Build your credibility, your legitimacy, and be perceived as an expert.
+Build your credibility and legitimacy, and be seen as an expert.
 Be patient.
-This is often a long-term approach, not the push approach used in traditional outbound prospecting, which aims to land an appointment in a matter of minutes.
-A well-selected LinkedIn contact can bring you business weeks or months after the first exchange.
+You are often in it for the long haul here, not using a pushy approach like traditional outbound prospecting to secure a meeting in minutes.
+A well-selected LinkedIn contact can bring you business several weeks or months after the first interaction.

-Discover the following episodes of our social selling series on this blog, which will teach you :
+Discover soon on this blog the following episodes of our series on social selling, which will teach you:

-- What LinkedIn groups are (really) for and how to run your own
+• What are LinkedIn groups (really) for and how to run yours

-- How to develop an "interesting, not interested" sales approach and distribute quality content tailored to your targets
+• How to develop a sales approach that is "interesting, not interested" and disseminate quality content adapted to your targets.

-- How to develop and animate an engaged community around your brand's values
+• How to develop and foster an engaged community around your brand values

-To find out more and learn more about the concept of social selling, and the different tools available for communication, you can watch this webinar:
+To go further and learn more about the concept of social selling and the various communication tools, you can watch this webinar:

-KESTIO regularly trains the sales teams of many companies in digital prospecting (social selling), and in particular in the use of LinkedIn, which is the social network preferred by company directors and therefore the most suitable for BtoB prospecting.
+KESTIO regularly trains the sales teams of many companies in digital prospecting (social selling), particularly in mastering LinkedIn, which is the preferred social network for business leaders and therefore the most suitable for BtoB prospecting.